SARS is a respiratory disease caused by a virus. Read this article to know more about the causes, symptoms, and treatment.

 01 Jun 2020 - 4 min read

 Article Overview: The new disastrous Coronavirus (COVID-19) is affecting a huge population and it is difficult to prevent the outbreak globally.
 To know more about the causes, symptoms, and prevention read the article further.
 Read Article

 What Is Corona Or COVID-19?
 Corona is a virus that belongs to the vast range of virus families.
 It causes mild to severe symptoms.
 Mild ones may be cold and cough, whereas severe ones include a 2- 3.4 % mortality rate.
 Though there are different sources of transmission, mainly it occurs through dir...
 Read Article

 Article Overview: COVID-19, the disease caused by the new coronavirus, directly affects your lungs and its functioning.
 These tips might keep your lungs healthy and strong to fight COVID-19.
 Read Article

 The news of a new type of coronavirus resulting in pneumonia-like symptoms started making the headlines in early 2020.
 There is a lot of fear and panic all over the world because the speed of its transmission and fatality rate is not known.
 It is believed to have spread from a wet market in Wuhan, C...
 Read Article

-Do you have a question on Severe Acute Respiratory Syndrome or Sars?Ask a Doctor Online
+Do you have a question on Headache or Fever?Ask a Doctor Online